-Required Supplementary Information-Pension Plan (Continued) Notes to Schedule of Employer Contributions and Net Pension Liability June 30, 2018 and 2017
+Required Supplementary Information-Pension Plan (Continued) Notes to Schedule of Employer Contributions and Net Pension Liability June 30, 2019 and 2018

 Withdrawals: Members who terminate may either elect to leave their account with TCDRS or withdraw their funds.
 The probability that a member elects a withdrawal varies by length of service and vesting schedule.
 Rates applied to your plan are shown in table below.
-For nondepositing members who are not vested, 100 percent are assumed to elect a withdrawal.
+For nondepositing members who are not vested, 100% are assumed to elect a withdrawal.